 Davys History, Family Crest & Coats of Arms

-The Welsh Davys surname is a patronymic, meaning son of David.
-Ultimately derived from the Hebrew name "David," meaning "beloved," the name became a popular given name throughout Medieval Europe due to the biblical king David of Israel.
+The Welsh Davys surname is a patronymic, meaning "son of David."
+Ultimately derived from the Hebrew name "David," meaning "beloved," the name became a popular given name throughout Medieval Europe due to the biblical King David of Israel.
 The popularity of the name was further increased in Britain due to it being the name of the Patron Saint of Wales.
 Little is known about Saint David, but he is thought to have been a 6th century monk and bishop.
 The name came to be used as a patronymic name by the Brythonic people of Wales.
-One of the most famous bearers of this personal name in Wales was David ap Gryffydd, the last Prince of North Wales, who was executed c.
-1276 by King Edward I of England.
+One of the most famous bearers of this personal name in Wales was David ap Gruffydd, the last Prince of North Wales, who was executed in 1276 by King Edward I of England.

 Early Origins of the Davys family

 The surname Davys was first found in Flintshire (Welsh: Sir y Fflint), a historic county, created after the defeat of the Welsh Kingdom of Gwynedd in 1284, and located in north-east Wales, where the distinguished Davys family held a family seat from very ancient times.

 They were descended from Cynrig Efell, Lord of Eglwysegle, the twin son of Madog ab Maredadd, the great grandson of Bleddyn ap Cynvin, Prince of Powys, head of the honorable and worthy third Royal Tribe of Wales, who was traitorously murdered in 1073 by the men of Ystrad Tywi, after he had governed all of Wales for 13 years.